DiscontinuedUpdate: Nike Metcon DSX Flyknit 2

 - The Nike Metcon DSX Flyknit is designed to be a more lightweight and well-rounded shoe compared with the other Metcons.
 It is made with CrossFit in mind, making it perfect for box jumps, short runs, and other plyometric and cardio-focused exercises.
 It also aims to give enough support for moderate weightlifting although Nike had to sacrifice some of its steadiness to make it a Jack-of-All-Trades shoe.

 - Its design shares the iconic look with the previous Metcons, but has its own flair due to the new Flyknit upper.
 It is a breathable, stretchy yet snug material that is meant to provide a sock-like fit.
+An even more sock-like upper design is found in the second iteration of the shoe, the Metcon DSX Flyknit 2.

 - The Metcon DSX Flyknit also comes with a firm removable midsole with a 6-mm drop (a 2-mm increase from the Nike Metcon 3).
 It also features a softer and more flexible forefoot to meet a wide variety of training needs.